Manojkl/Manojkl/README.md

 <!-- - 👯 I’m looking to collaborate with other content creators -->
 - 🥅 2023 Goals: Concentrate on Mental health
 - ⚡ Fun fact: I love outdoor games/travel and try out new things.
+- Look at the bright side/positive
-- Look at the bright side
+- Look at the positive side and leave the negative

 <img src="https://github.com/Manojkl/Manojkl/blob/main/code.gif" width="400" height="250" />

 <!-- ### Spotify Playing 🎧